szepeviktor/szepeviktor/README.md

 Viktor is a proactive DevOps person 🧹 janitor of code for teams.

+- 🎯 Focusing on **safe, long-term operations**
+- 🕒 Non-stop support: incidents are rare and easy to resolve
 - 🏆 You get [research results](https://github.com/szepeviktor/debian-server-tools#readme) not opinions
-- 🕒 Non-stop support (actually error prevention is so advanced that you barely need support)
-- 🎯 Focusing on **long term safe operations**
 - ⚗️ Janitor at Larastan: static analysis for Laravel
 - ⛏️ Author of [WordPress extension for PHPStan](https://packagist.org/packages/szepeviktor/phpstan-wordpress/stats)
 - 🌳 PHP stubs carver [@php-stubs](https://github.com/php-stubs/)